 B.S.ED.
-DEGREE WITHAMAJOR INTECHNICAL, TRADE AND INDUSTRIAL EDUCATION (POSTSECONDARY OPTION)
+DEGREE WITH A MAJOR IN TECHNICAL, TRADE AND INDUSTRIAL EDUCATION (POSTSECONDARY OPTION)

-- 1. Program graduates will demonstrate career planning skills. - Program graduates will demonstrate an acceptable level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction for adult learners. - 3.
-Program graduates will demonstrate the ability to develop appropriate curriculum/training programs as needed in the work environment.
+- 1. Program graduates will demonstrate an acceptable level of content knowledge. - 2.
+Program graduates will demonstrate an acceptable level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction for adult learners. - 3.
+Program graduates will demonstrate the ability to develop appropriate curriculum/ training programs as needed in the work environment.